 You keep playing the game of sun and shade.
-You want to keep your houseplants happy but the sheer juggling game wears you down.
-The fact of the matter is, unless you know what you are doing, you may very well be killing it.
+You want to keep your houseplants happy, but the sheer juggling game wears you down.
+The fact of the matter is, unless you know what you are doing, you may very well be killing them.
 Plants can’t scream and complain like us.
 While all plants do need light to survive, if you know which indoor plants to buy for the drawing room, you can keep them thriving even in low light spaces.

 The easiest way to determine which indoor plants will do well is to look at the plant’s natural origins.
 Succulents, cacti and other desert dwellers are best suited to sunny spots (I learned this the hard way.
 I killed an expensive cactus on the coffee table.)
-Best choices for shade-loving plants would be those that have their origins in shade.
-The ones that grow naturally on the forest floor, under a canopy, or thrive happily in shade should be your picks.
+Best choices for shade-loving plants would be those that have their origins in the shade.
+The ones that grow naturally on the forest floor, under a canopy, or thrive happily in the shade should be your picks.

 Tip: While buying plants in a nursery opt for those that are kept under a canopy.

-Here are a few fool-proof indoor plants options for low light apartments
+Fool-proof 7 indoor plants options for low light apartments

 Pothos is a perfect houseplant for areas that don’t get a lot of sunlight and for people who tend to forget to water their plants.

-A perk of growing pothos is that they are high on the list of plants that can help purify indoor air.
+A perk of growing pothos is that they are high on the list of indoor plants that can help purify indoor air.

 If you ever notice brown or wilted leaves on your lilies, cut them off with clean scissors.

-3.Snake plant (Chlorophytum Comosum):
+3.Snake plant (Chlorophytum Comosum)

 Sharing your room with these snake plants could give you a slight oxygen boost while you sleep.